The Justice Innovations team is specially equipped with deep expertise in tech and law:

 A Stanford neuroscientist, Dr. Eagleman has directed the Center for Science and Law for 14 years, addressing ways of improving the legal system by leveraging science, big data, and modern software.
 He has authored several books on neuroscience, including The New York Times bestseller Incognito: The Secret Lives of the Brain, which introduced the issues of neurolaw into the public dialogue.
 David regularly speaks on neurolaw on NPR, BBC, and CNN, and has been profiled in venues from The New Yorker to The Colbert Report.
 He is a Guggenheim Fellow, a council member on the World Economic Forum, a research fellow in the Institute for Ethics and Emerging Technologies, and a board member of The Long Now Foundation.

 Sasha Davenport, PHD (ABD)

 Sasha’s expertise bridges law, neuroscience, and business, most recently serving as COO for the Center for Science & Law for over 8 years where she was instrumental in winning over $ 1million in grant awards.
-She is a McNair Scholar who presented research the West Point Military Academy, and publishes research in the areas of justice tech, neuroscience, and data science.
+She is a McNair Scholar who presented research at the West Point Military Academy, publishes research in the areas of justice tech, neurolaw, and data science.
 Her tech experience includes being a co-developer of predictive risk assessments based on neurocognitive testing, and a co-developer of the nations largest criminal records database that is the first to empower recidivism analysis.
 With over 18 years’ experience in the legal and tech fields, Sasha has led commercialization, operations, and business development for several early-stage companies.